 Exceptions to stated academic regulations may be obtained through petition to the Faculty Committee on Academic Standards.
-Petition forms are available in the Office of Advising and Registration and in the Center for Adult Learning.
+Petition forms are available in the Registrar's Office.

 The College reserves the right to change regulations, procedures, courses, and fees without previous notice to students.